mininpark/Fylo-darkthema-ver3/README.md

   });
 ```

-To solve the hosting problems, I searched a lot of reasonable options by supporting NodsJS, because most free hosting providers don’t provide an option with NodeJS and MongoDB.
-In this process, I learned Backend options and Linux control.
+To solve the hosting problems, I searched a lot of reasonable options which are supporting NodsJS, because most free hosting providers don’t provide an option with NodeJS and MongoDB.
+In this process, I learned a lot of Backend options and a littel knowledge about Linux and Bash.

-Considering all backend options, It seems like Amazon AWS Cloud is a proper hosting provider, so It took a lot to learn the basics and settings of Amazon AWS such as Inbound, Outbound, Securiy Gorup, and etc., but after setting AWS Cloud, memory of Linux seems like an error to run the AWS.
+Considering all backend options, Amozon AWS Cloud seems like a proper hosting provider, so It took a lot to learn the basics and settings of Amazon AWS such as Inbound, Outbound, Securiy Gorup, and etc., but after setting AWS Cloud, memory of Linux seems like an error to run the AWS.

 ### What I learned